 Solar Water Heater

 Renewable solar energy is currently the only “free” option for water heaters.
 They are not appropriate for every home and situation, but if the conditions are right, they are a fantastic investment.
 Conditions including the roof direction, area or residence, and size of the family must be met to qualify your home for solar power.
-You can read more on solar power in our blog post, Everything You Need To Know About Solar Panels.

 Storage Water Heater